WebQA: Multihop and Multimodal QA: Conclusion

 \section{Conclusion}

 \data{} is a new multi-hop, multi-modal question answering challenge for our community.
-Designed to simulate the heterogeneous information landscape one might expect when performing web search, \data{} contains 46K knowledge-seeking oriented queries whose answers are to find in either images or snippets.
-Hard negatives add complexity to our task by requiring a system to determine relevant sources first before reasoning.
-While constructing the ideal metric for natural language generation is beyond the scope of this paper, we propose a recipe for NLG evaluation on \data{} which measures both fluency and accuracy.
-This is aided by the introduction of keywords.
+Designed to simulate the heterogeneous information landscape one might expect during a web search, \data{} covers a series of open-domain general visual queries while also forcing models to still reason about text.
+Our task requires a system to determine relevant sources, perform aggregation and reasoning.
+We also propose a novel general recipe for evaluation on \data{} which measures both fluency and accuracy.

-We demonstrate that the versatile V\&L transformer does not present a nearly-there solution to this grand challenge.
-This dataset not only closely mirrors our everyday experience on the web, but that it provides a playground for the community to explore important sub-challenges.
-Specifically, around reasoning, knowledge aggregation, rich visual understanding, and the use of a singular model across modalities at the intersection of natural language processing and computer vision.
+Neither the versatile V\&L transformer nor the large-scale text generator present a nearly-there solution.
+We provide both a restricted and full retrieval setup, to bridge multimodal QA and IR research.
+This dataset not only mirrors our everyday experience on the web, but provides a playground for the community to explore important sub-challenges, targeting the creation of a single model for multimodal reasoning, knowledge aggregation, and open-domain visual understanding.

-Finally, there have been a number of recent advances in document level understanding or processing of large context windows.
-At present, we believe \data{} also presents a novel challenge in this direction, by pushing for the construction of a single model which can process and integrate information across multiple paragraphs and images despite the substantial contextual window required.